imoralesgt/METEO/README.md

 	* [x] Each station should publish a message containing only its ```<stationNumber>``` periodically (ie. every 1 minute)

 ## BME680_METEO
-- [ ] Compute Air Quality (%) using Humidity and Gas measurements
+- [x] Compute Air Quality (%) using Humidity and Gas measurements
-- [ ] Compute PPM using Gas Baseline and Gas measurements
+- [ ] ~~Compute PPM using Gas Baseline and Gas measurements~~ Not a requirement.
+Discarded from further releases.

 ## User Interaction
 - [ ] Add an LED status indicator to show whether the server is running or not (using RPI-GPIO)